projectara/greybus-spec/source/special.rst

     established Greybus connection may no longer be used.
 This operation is never used for control CPort.

+.. c:function:: int timesync_enable(u8 count, u32 strobe_delay);

+    The AP Module uses this operation to inform the Interface that frame-time is being enabled.

+.. c:function:: int timesync_disable(void);

+    The AP Module uses this operation to switch off frame-time logic in an Interface.

+.. c:function:: int timesync_authoritative(void);

+    The AP Module uses this operation to inform an Interface of the authoritative frame-time reported by the SVC for each TIME_SYNC strobe.
+    The Interface shall return its own authoritative frame-time and calculated propogation delay in the response phase of this operation.

 Greybus Control Operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^